When this matters

 What the classifier checks

-- Attachment names and types —
+- Attachment names and types — a PDF named like

 What happens with each classification